taenam1214/market-entry-intel-platform/README.md

 - **Vite** for fast development and building
 - **Agentic UI Components** that adapt based on AI insights
 - **Real-time Updates** from autonomous AI agents
+- **Authentication System** with React Context and Django backend integration
+- **Protected Routes** with automatic redirects and state management

 ### Backend Stack
 - **Django** (Python) for robust API development